 Approach taken by the Working Group

-The IRTP Part D Working Group started meeting on 25 February 2013.
-As one of its first tasks, the Working Group prepared a work plan, which has been updated on a regular basis.
+The IRTP Part D Working Group convened its first meeting on 25 February 2013.
+As one of its first tasks, the Working Group prepared a work plan, which has been reviewed on a regular basis, and revised where necessary.
 Constituency and Stakeholder Group statements with regard to the Charter questions (see Annex B) were solicited.
 This request was also directed to other ICANN Supporting Organizations (SOs) and Advisory Committees (ACs).

 Members of the IRTP Part D Working Group